 - 2017 - I worked for a year with a regional human rights NGO Innovation for Change - East Asia as their communication and information officer.
 In this year I did not do research, but gained experience in other areas such as building and implementing a communication strategy, project management, and coordination.
 One of the projects that I coordinated, which would be useful for the next year, was a series of digital security trainings for four Southeast Asian countries (Malaysia, Thailand, Philippines, and Indonesia) for human rights defenders and high risk populations.
 I also gained a lot of regional civil society friends, which was really nice :)

 - 2018 - In 2018 I went back into being independent - aside from small projects here and there on civic tech and environmental policy, one of the main things I did in 2018 was to lecture part time in Monash University on the course of Global Digital Media: International and Transnational Communication in their Master's course.
 I liked teaching but part time lecturing work is actually rather precarious (low pay work and benefits that do not reflect the amount of work) and I didn't want to do it for the long term.
 So I decided not to.

 - 2019 - present - In 2019 I started to work on digital rights in earnest, while doing some other small projects to pay the bills.
 I conducted a research project under SHAPE-SEA, studying the digital rights movement in Southeast Asia.
 Within the project I built a conceptual framework of what digital rights is, and looked at the challenges faced by the movement, plus recommendations from digital rights activists on how to improve the movement.
-Towards the end of 2019 and in the early 2020s, I worked with EngageMedia to produce some research on AI and Southeast Asia.
+Towards the end of 2019 and in 2020, I worked with EngageMedia to produce some research on AI and Southeast Asia.
 I also got the International Research and Collaboration Award on Histories of AI from University of Cambridge, which partially funds a research project on the topic.